Empathy and biology research of adolescents' cognitions and emotions in autism (EMBRACE Autism)

 The role of puberty and sex-hormones in autism symptomology -

 Autism affects ~1% of children and is characterized by difficulties in social communication and restrictive interests.
-Autism is more frequently diagnosed in boys than in girls, and sex-hormones such as testosterone have a role in the underlying biology of autism.
+Autism is more frequently diagnosed in boys than in girls, and sex hormones such as testosterone have a role in the underlying biology of autism.
 Puberty marks a period of hormonal change, but its influence on autism is unclear.
-In this research project we measure hormone levels during puberty and investigate their relationship to symptoms of autism, and social-cognition.
+In this research project, we investigate the longitudinal relationship between pubertal stage and social cognition in autistic and non-autistic youth, and how COVID-19 affected these processes.
 Findings promise to unveil the effects of puberty on autism.